CeaselessQuokka/RobloxTextTutorials/README.md

 --[[
 	However, we are matching the FULL term, what if we just wanted the number?
-This is where caputres come into play.
+This is where captures come into play.
 --]]

 print(String:match("Weight: (%d+)"))